Medical School Admissions Consulting Services

 Education:BS from University of Connecticut

-During his long career, Tom estimates that he has reviewed over 60,000 medical school applications and has read at least 200,000 letters of recommendation.
+Tom estimates that he has reviewed over 60,000 medical school applications and has read at least 200,000 letters of recommendation during his long career in admissions.
 He has interviewed more applicants than he can count and has trained hundreds of admissions committee members and interviewers.
 Tom was a national leader in the area of medical school admissions.
-He served as Chair of the Association of American Medical Colleges National Committee on Admissions where he helped oversee the national admissions process.
-He was elected to leadership positions in professional admissions and student affairs organizations, has been a consultant to medical and graduate school admissions offices, and has been called on as an expert witness in legal cases involving admission to medical school.
+He served as Chair of the Association of American Medical Colleges National Committee on Admissions, where he helped oversee the national admissions process.
+He was elected to leadership positions in professional-admissions and student-affairs organizations, has been a consultant to medical and graduate school admissions offices, and has been called on as an expert witness in legal cases involving admission to medical school.
 He served on the faculty of several training workshops for medical school admissions officers and helped develop the curriculum for those workshops.

-Tom was named Kaplan's Medical School and National Consultant of the Year for 2009.
-He describes working with his more than 200 Kaplan clients as the most satisfying in his 40 year career in medical school admissions.
-"As an admissions officer I often had to watch admissions committees say no to very well qualified applicants who, had they only presented themselves better on their applications, might have been admitted.
+He describes working with his more than 250 Kaplan clients as the most satisfying in his long career in medical school admissions.
+"As an admissions officer, I often had to watch admissions committees say no to very well-qualified applicants who, had they only presented themselves better on their applications, might have been admitted.
 As a consultant, I can help individuals avoid that fate."

 Consulting with Kaplan since: 2007